PRINTABLE FORMS ARE AT BOTTOM OF THIS PAGE

 HS Boys 29.5

 BACKGROUND SCREENINGS FOR ALL COACHES, ASSISTANT COACHES AND TEAM PARENTS

 All Prospective Volunteer Coaches, El Dorado Hills Youth Basketball (EDHYB) has adopted the policy of performing background screenings for all new and returning coaches.
 This includes both head coaches and assistant coaches.
 If you are a minor, you will need a parents signature to process screening.
-Background screens will be performed by the National Center for Safety Initiatives in accordance with Recommended Guidelines for Background Check Screening in Nonprofit Youth-Serving Organizations published by the National Council of Youth Sports, www.ncys.org at no cost to the volunteer coach.
+Background screens will be performed by the Sports Engine in accordance with Recommended Guidelines for Background Check Screening in Nonprofit Youth-Serving Organizations published by the National Council of Youth Sports, www.ncys.org at no cost to the volunteer coach.

-- We are asking each coach/asst coach to complete the concussion training and email their certificate back to me upon successful completion.
+- We are asking each coach/asst coach to complete the concussion training BEFORE the 1st practice and email their certificate back to

 - If you have already completed concussion training for another sport, please email a copy of your certificate to